justinmklam/personal-blog/content/posts/2025/05/corne-keyboard/index.md

 I was previously using Linux computers for personal and work, but when I started my new job in 2021, I was given a MacBook and was quickly frustrated with the difference in layouts.
 I then purchased a Magic Keyboard so the layout would be the same whether I was at my desk or on the go, and eventually came to like the shallow keys since it actually allowed me to type quite quickly.

 However, a part of me kept wondering if something was missing from my life.
-Obviously it was another keyboard that was needed, but this time I looked to the land of ergonomic, mechanical keyboards.
+Obviously it was another keyboard that was needed, but this time I looked towards ergonomic, mechanical keyboards.

 Previously, I had tried the [Microsoft Sculpt](https://www.pcmag.com/reviews/microsoft-sculpt-ergonomic-desktop) and the [Kinesis Freestyle](https://kinesis-ergo.com/shop/freestyle2-for-pc-us), but they never really clicked for me.
 I wanted something that spoke to me on a spiritual level.
 Perusing [r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/) was just what I needed, and the simplistic-yet-still-practical layout of the Corne caught my eye.
 I bit the bullet with (a relatively inexpensive) one on Aliexpress for ~$80 CAD, and a few weeks later it arrived at my doorstep, ready to fill my emotional void.